The Amazing Race 32

 The Amazing Race 32 is the thirty-second season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
 This season visited four continents and eleven countries and traveled over 33000 mi during eleven legs.
 Starting in Los Angeles, racers traveled through Trinidad and Tobago, Colombia, Brazil, Paraguay, France, Germany, Kazakhstan, India, Cambodia, and the Philippines before returning to the United States and finishing in New Orleans.
 New twists introduced in this season include an elimination during a no-rest leg, a Double Switchback, and the City Sprint.
 Elements of the show that returned for this season were the Yield and double-length legs, which were renamed Mega Legs.
-The season premiered on CBS on October 14, 2020, and the season finale aired on December 16, 2020.
+The season premiered on CBS on October 14, 2020, and concluded on December 16, 2020.

-Boyfriends Will Jardell and James Wallington were the winners of this season, while married parents Hung Nguyen and Chee Lee finished in second place, and professional volleyball players Riley McKibbin and Maddison McKibbin finished in third place.
+Boyfriends Will Jardell and James Wallington were the winners of this season, while married parents Hung Nguyen and Chee Lee finished in second place, and professional volleyball players Riley and Maddison McKibbin finished in third place.

 Production

 Development and filming

 The Hollywood Bowl in Los Angeles hosted the starting line of the thirty-second season of The Amazing Race.

 During the airing of season 30 in January 2018, Phil Keoghan suggested that the show could return to filming two seasons a year after two years of only filming one.
 After season 31 completed filming in July 2018, The Amazing Race 32 began on November 10, 2018, with filming of first leg reported on the island of Tobago, marking the first time The Amazing Race visited Trinidad and Tobago.
-The season concluded filming on December 3, 2018, in New Orleans, Louisiana.
+Filming ended on December 3, 2018, in New Orleans, Louisiana.

 According to Phil Keoghan, this season was the most physically demanding to film since The Amazing Race 3.
 This season also saw The Amazing Race reach a milestone of traveling one million cumulative miles.

 This season was the first to eliminate the last place team during a no-rest leg.
 It also saw the first appearance of the Yield since the first All-Stars edition back in 2007, making this the first season to feature both the Yield and the U-Turn.
 The mechanics of the Yield were changed such that teams had to find an hourglass during Leg 2 that they could use later in the season to Yield another team.

 Two new twists were introduced this season: the Mega Leg and City Sprint.
 Leg 8 featured a Mega Leg: a rebranding of the double-length leg last seen on The Amazing Race 10, which featured two Detours and two Roadblocks over the course of one leg.
 Leg 10 featured the City Sprint, where teams did not have to complete any Detours or Roadblocks, but rather a series of tasks that they had to complete as quickly as possible.